Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: verifying addresses and locking a 15-minute USDC price for mailing a postcard, built from two postcard_art documents.
-It specifies the verb ('locks a price'), the resource (postcard mailing), and differentiates from siblings like create_letter and create_mail_quote by mentioning the art documents and size options.
+The description clearly states the tool's purpose: 'Verifies the recipient and sender addresses and locks a 15-minute USDC price for mailing a postcard.'
+It specifies the resource (postcard), actions (verify and lock price), and distinguishes from siblings by mentioning postcard-specific details like front/back art documents and size options.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.